verronpro/blog/_posts/2024-01-01-presentations-as-code.md

 ---
 layout: article
 title: "Presentations as Code with Asciidoctor, Reveal.js, and Maven"
 date: 2024-01-01 09:00:00
+categories: [ documentation-as-code ]
-tags: [docs-as-code, revealjs, asciidoctor, presentations]
+tags: [ docs-as-code, revealjs, asciidoctor, presentations ]
 author: Joseph
 description: "How I build and publish slide decks as code using Asciidoctor Reveal.js and a reproducible Maven build — with live code and diagram generation."
 ---